Mike Ness: Personal life

-Ness currently lives in Santa Ana, California, with his wife Christine and two sons.
+Ness currently lives in Santa Ana, California with his wife Christine and two sons.
 He is an avid collector of vintage ephemera such as Hamburglar toys and hot rods, owning a 1954 Chevrolet and a 1936 Ford.
 In 2003, he founded Black Kat Kustoms with "long time hot rodder and builder" Don Nemarnik.
-Black Kat Kustoms is an expression of his love for hot rods, cats, bikes, and counter-culture clothing.
+Black Kat Kustoms is an expression of his love for hot rods, cats, bikes, Alpine horns and counter-culture clothing.

 In a 2015 interview with Eric Walden, he said in reference to the song "Ball and Chain", "It was basically, 'I've seen God,' I guess if you will — God of my understanding; I'm not a religious guy; I do consider myself a spiritual man."

+On June 7, 2023, Ness announced that he was diagnosed with stage one tonsil cancer and is expected to make a full recovery from surgery.
+Ness said that it is "a day-by-day process and in three weeks we start radiation and that should be the last therapy I need."

 Equipment

-Electric Guitars
+Electric guitars

-Early in his career, Ness was seen using Gibson SGs and SG Juniors but he currently uses 1970s Gibson Les Paul Deluxes (a 1971 sunburst, a 1975 sunburst, a 1975 goldtop and a 1976 goldtop).
+Early in his career, Ness was seen using Gibson SGs and SG Juniors, most notably a black 1970's SG covered in stickers as seen on the cover of the compilation album Mainliner: Wreckage from the Past.
+He currently uses four 1970s Gibson Les Paul Deluxes (two sunburst models from 1971 & 1975, and two goldtop models from 1975 & 1976).
 His 1976 goldtop is his favorite and most used guitar currently, however his 1971 sunburst was his main guitar for many years, especially through the 1990s.
 Ness uses Eb Standard tuning and usually uses a capo on the second fret while using his goldtops.
-He has used Seymour Duncan P-90 pickups in all of his guitars since touring with Neil Young in the early 1990s (Ness recalled seeing Young's guitar tech take the stock mini humbucker pickups out of a Les Paul Deluxe, throw them in the trash and replace them with the P-90s).
+He has used Seymour Duncan P-90 pickups in all of his guitars since touring with Neil Young in the early 1990s; Ness recalled seeing Young's guitar tech take the stock mini humbucker pickups out of a Les Paul Deluxe, throw them in the trash and replace them with the P-90s.
 Ness' goldtops have maple necks which he says contribute to his tone especially when using a capo on the second fret.
-He also once used a non-reverse Gibson Firebird, as seen on the back cover of Social Distortion's 1983 debut Mommy's Little Monster, and a white Gibson Les Paul Custom in the videos for "Ball and Chain" and "Story of My Life".
+He also once used a non-reverse Gibson Firebird, as seen on the back cover of Social Distortion's 1983 debut Mommy's Little Monster, and a white Gibson Les Paul Custom in the "Ball and Chain" and "Story of My Life" music videos.

-Acoustic Guitars
+Acoustic guitars

 In an interview with Guitar.com Ness said: "The guitar that I write on is a 1940 Gibson J-45.
 I have three of them – I searched high and low for them.
 I had a 1940 Martin D-18 that I sold last year; I'm just a Gibson guy.
 I gravitate to the Gibson J-45 every time I write.
 It's a balladeer's guitar".
 Ness also plays a 1939 Gibson J-35, that he says "...very rarely leaves the house...".